 You are guaranteed to achieve up to 330 lbs of resistance using the equipment, making it the perfect choice for all levels of trainers.

-The seat and backrest are made of the thick vinyl material that promises comfort and style (black and gold color combination).
+The seat and backrest are thick vinyl material that promises comfort and style (black and gold color combination).

 You can also adjust them in three different positions for maximum comfort.
 The six workout stations, adjustable pulleys, the 4-roll leg developer, and other special features make the XR 55 a product worth purchasing.

-Adjust the curl pad in three different positions to get your comfortable position but remember that you cannot make changes to the angle.
+Adjust the curl pad in three different positions to get your comfortable position but remember that you cannot change the angle.

 - Smooth and quiet operation